GeminiDRSoftware/astrodata/docs/manuals/usermanual/data.rst

     # >>> ds9.scale('zscale')

 .. todo::
-    Was this suuposed to have an associated image in the documentation? does it exist in the docs?
+    Was this supposed to have an associated image in the documentation? does it exist in the docs?
 (Nope, need to generate it probably)

 See how the right and left portions of the frame are not exposed to the sky,